Whatapalaver/100_Days_of_Code/README.md

 - [Round 2](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) covered the 99 days of my Makers bootcamp experience.
 From the pre-course to graduation day.
 - [Round 1](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) This was my initial foray into 100 Days of Code.

+RD48
+---

+Creative was spent trying to generate an image dataset from the V&A api so I can start training a fast.ai deep learning model.
+Rather than Deep Learning, I am deep in the data cleansing quagmire.
+I'm using Ruby to iterate through an NDJSON dataset but probably ought to be using it as an opportunity to crank up my python skills.
+Also got some more excellent feedback on one of my Ruby exercism solutions - it reminds me that I need to dust of my Sandi Metz OOP book.

 RD47
 ---